confident-ai/deepeval/README.md

     </a>
 </p>

 **DeepEval** is a Python package that helps developers evaluate the outputs of Large Language Models (LLMs).
-It is designed to easily connect with your Continuous Integration/Continuous Delivery (CI/CD) pipelines through metric-based evaluation.
-DeepEval assesses characteristics of your LLM apps, like faithfulness, accuracy, relevance, bias, and harmful language.
+It easily connects with your Continuous Integration/Continuous Delivery (CI/CD) pipelines through metric-based evaluation.
+These include evaluation criteria like faithfulness, accuracy, relevance, bias, and harmful language.

-We welcome contributions from researchers/scientists with research papers/open source repositories.
-Feel free to also file a Github feature request if there is a particular evaluation benchmark to get.
+We welcome all contributions from researchers/scientists who would like to contribute to this open-science effort.
+Feel free to also file a Github feature request if there is a particular evaluation benchmark you would like.

 <hr />
 <br />